 - There are three additional levels in the appeals process after Level 2 (for a total of five levels of appeal).
-If the review organization turns down your Level 2 Appeal, you can choose whether to accept that decision or whether to go on to Level 3 and make another appeal.
-At Level 3, your appeal is reviewed by an Administrative Law Judge or attorney adjudicator. - Section 10 of this chapter tells more about Levels 3, 4, and 5 of the appeals process.
+If you want to go to a Level 3 appeal, the details on how to do this are in the written notice you get after your Level 2 appeal decision. - The Level 3 appeal is handled by an Administrative Law Judge or attorney adjudicator.
+Section 10 of this chapter tells more about Levels 3, 4, and 5 of the appeals process.

-Section 8.4 What if you miss the deadline for making your Level 1 Appeal?
+Section 8.4 What if you miss the deadline for making your Level 1 appeal to change your hospital discharge date?